deanoamor/API-with-Token-Authentication/README.md

 ## About Project

-This project was created as a condition for the internship selection.
-Api with authentication token, created in laravel.
+Projects as portfolios.
+API with token as authentication.Made using laravel.

 ## About Laravel